-Alex Baranowski is a composer based in London, and a graduate of Paul McCartney’s LIPA.
+Alex Baranowski is a composer based in London.

-He was nominated for a Tony award for The Cripple of Inishmaan on Broadway (working with Michael Grandage and Martin McDonagh); won a Music + Sound Award for his score to BAFTA nominated film McCullin; and his ballet adaption of 1984 for Northern Ballet recently won the prestigious South Bank Award for dance after a sold out run at Sadler’s Wells.
+He was previously nominated for a Tony Award for Martin McDonagh’s The Cripple of Inishmaan on Broadway; won Music + Sound Awards including Best Feature Film for McCullin (also nominated for two BAFTA’s) and his ballet adaption of 1984 for Northern Ballet won the South Bank Award for dance after a sold out run at Sadler’s Wells.

 Other film projects include A Christmas Carol staring Carey Mulligan and Andy Serkis and Nureyev, multi acclaimed feature documentary released in cinemas by Universal Pictures.

 He has collaborated with directors including Taika Waititi, Danny Boyle, Wes Anderson, Sir Nicholas Hytner, Rupert Goold, Benedict Andrews, Michael Grandage, Jacqui Morris and Michael Samuels.

 His work for the BBC has included the theme for the 2018 World Cup with legendary singer Sir John Tomlinson, as well as composing music and sound design for BBC Two’s multi-award winning new idents collaborating with animators including Aardman and The Mill.

 Alex has also collaborated with musicians including The xx (with the BBC Philharmonic Orchestra and live at the Hollywood Bowl), Jungle, Underworld, Peter Hook (Joy Division) and virtuoso violinists Daniel Hope and Angéle Dubeau.

 He was recently nominated as Breakthrough Composer of the Year from the International Film Music Critics Association, and is presently completing his first album.

 Review for The Windermere Children (BBC Music Magazine) ★★★★★